Misax10/remote-support-toolkit/README.md

 ---

-## 🎥 Demo Scenario
+## 🎥 Demo Walkthrough

-**Issue**: User reports that their printer is not connecting.
+**Scenario**: A user reports that their printer stopped working after a recent Windows update.

-**Steps**:
+**Steps Demonstrated**:
+1. Review the support ticket, including user ID and issue description.
-1. Initiate a Zoom call with the user.
+2. Initiate a Zoom call and have the user install AnyDesk.
-2. User installs AnyDesk and shares code.
-3. Remote into the system and check IP configuration using `ipconfig`.
-4. Reinstall or update printer drivers.
+3. Connect remotely and observe a printer driver error in Device Manager.
-5. Confirm printer is working by sending a test print.
+4. Reinstall the printer driver and confirm functionality with a test print.
-6. End session and instruct user to uninstall remote access tool for security.
+5. Send a follow-up email to the user summarizing the fix and providing support resources.

-🖥️ *Demo video available in the [`demo/`](./demo/) folder.*
+🖼️ *Step-by-step visual walkthrough available in the [`demos/`](./demos/) folder.*

 ---